-ISXFEU will further enhance its product offering by launching cross border remittance capabilities in 2022.
-These capabilities, allow money to be remitted to other jurisdictions, outside the EEA and UK.
-There is a project underway and scheduled to conclude by late 2022, that will also allow ISXFEU to issue debit cards that can be linked to a retail customer's IBAN, allowing cash withdrawals at ATMs and payments at "Chip and PIN" point of sale terminals.
+ISXFEU has further enhanced its product offering by launching cross border remittance capabilities during 2022.
+These capabilities allow money to be remitted to other jurisdictions, outside the EEA and UK, with India, Philippines, Hong Kong, Japan, the USA, Australia and Canada available as corridors.
+There is a project underway and scheduled to conclude by late 2023, that will also allow ISXFEU to issue debit cards that can be linked to a retail customer's IBAN, allowing cash withdrawals at ATMs and payments at "Chip and PIN" point of sale terminals.
+The project was scheduled for late 2022, however, supply issues associated with chip manufacture have been the basis of delay.

-ISXFEU will be contributing know-how, and its subsidiary, Probanx, has designed and is developing the Delivery versus Payment (DvP) platform for ClearPay Pty Ltd. This will include the integration of the ISXPay and PaydentityTM platforms into the NSXA and ClearPay.
+ISXFEU maintains an ongoing interest in clearing and settlement systems via its ClearPay Pty Ltd venture.
+Whilst the Australian Securities Exchange has maintained effectively a monopoly on clearing and settlement via ASXClear to date, the Company expects Australian Government policy may shortly allow competition in this area.
+In terms of the technology stack, ISXFEU will be contributing know-how, and its subsidiary, Probanx, has designed and is developing the Delivery versus Payment (DvP) platform for ClearPay Pty Ltd. This will include the integration of the ISXPay and PaydentityTM platforms into the NSXA and ClearPay.
 By bringing together the capabilities of NSX and ISXFEU, ISXFEU plans to provide the technology to enable the NSXA to transform into an emerging company venture exchange that is an open, transparent, modern, and high-tech alternative to the ASX.